 Providers registering with the National Disability Insurance Agency (NDIA) to deliver specialist disability services in Queensland must meet the requirements of the NDIA provider registration process, which currently involves compliance with the HSQF.

 HDAA is considerably experienced with assessment of the diverse range of Queensland service providers under both Phase 1 and Phase 2 of the HSQF and now with services that are transitioning to the National Disability Insurance Scheme (NDIS).

 The HSQF is the consolidation of standards used with Human Service organisations in Queensland.
 Initially the HSQF applied to Disability Service providers and then included Licensed Child Safety Services.

 In 2015 the scope of the HSQF broadened to include Community Service Organisations (as well as Disability and Child Safety Services).
-The Human Services Quality Framework, Measuring Quality Improving Services Version 3 was released in May 2015 and details all services in the scope, plus a few exceptions.
+The Human Services Quality Framework current version is V4.1 and details all services in the scope, plus a few exceptions.

-The HSQF Certification cycle is for three years with a mid-point surveillance assessment and is designed on a continuous improvement framework to support service providers with quality improvement.
+The HSQF Certification cycle is for three years with a mid-point surveillance assessment on site (at 18 months) and is designed on a continuous improvement framework to support service providers with quality improvement.